Here’s What Has Been Destroyed In The Notre Dame Fire, Plus What Parts Whose Fate Is Unknown

 Fate Still Unknown

 The fate of many of the structures, artifacts, and other features of the cathedral remains unknown as of this writing.
-And as mentioned in this companion Inquisitr report, much of the information in this post is based on conflicting reports or is only known to be accurate as of this writing, and officials are still assessing the damage.
+And as mentioned in this companion Inquisitr report, much of the information in this post is based on conflicting reports or is only known to be accurate as of this writing as officials are still assessing the damage.

 The fate of the famed gargoyles that adorned the exterior of the church remains unknown, as of this writing.
 Also unaccounted for are various artifacts and relics, including a fragment of wood that is said to have come from the very cross on which Jesus of Nazareth was crucified.